ToniWonKanobi/theoveranalyzed.net/posts/2016/1/13/how-i-used-github-pages-dnsimple-and-roygbiv-to-build-my-professional-site.md

 A few days ago I [linked][2] to my professional site, <http://anthonycraigdds.com>.

-Although the entire site only weights 461 KB, and although it is only as single "page" with a more-or-less centered layout, it took me a while to get up and running because I had to learn some things.
+Although the entire site only weighs 461 KB, and although it is only as single "page" with a more-or-less centered layout, it took me a while to get up and running because I had to learn some things.
 That, of course, led to some experimentation with DNS, etc. You'll see.

 ### GitHub Pages